 7. Real-Time Metric Tracking & Reporting

-Data analytics technology in call center serves an essential ongoing function to ameliorate performance.
-A refined call center solution would integrate real-time metric visualization tool (commonly known as wallboard/dashboard), audible threshold alerts, and report generation to spot emerging call center trends and provide data for in-depth call center optimization.
+Data analytics technology in call centers serves an essential ongoing function to ameliorate performance.
+A refined call center solution would integrate a real-time metric visualization tool (commonly known as wallboard/dashboard), audible threshold alerts, and report generation to spot emerging call center trends and provide data for in-depth call center optimization.

-Report generation: comprehensive reporting tool that provides real-time/historical statistics on agent, queue and group-level performance by date or by interval.
+- Report generation: a comprehensive reporting tool that provides real-time/historical statistics on agent, queue, and group-level performance by date or by an interval.

 8. Administration Console